In which I take my first whipper on my very own gear.

 I was always trying to let go of things—the past, the future, my ego, people I loved–but it seemed impossible.
 The only way I would ever let go of anything would be if I exhausted myself doing the opposite—holding on.

-I was always raging against the system, and how much I didn’t believe in it, didn’t trust it.
+I was always raging against the system, how much I didn’t believe in it, didn’t trust it.
 “What are you going to do, make your own system?” people always said.

 Yes.
 I would make my own system.
 This was the system I trusted–the one I made.